-The back of your ID card provides information about medical services, what to do in an emergency situation, and how to use your benefits
+The back of your ID card provides information about medical services, what to do in an emergency situation, and how to use your benefits when out of network.

 If any information on your ID card is incorrect, you misplace an ID card, or need to print out a temporary ID card, you may do so through ibxpress.com, our member website.
 You may also call 1-800-ASK-BLUE (TTY: 711) and we will issue you a new ID card.